 "Will you come back to The States with me?
 Will you be my secret weapon?"

-He stood up straight.
+Hawk straightened.
 "There's one small complication.
 There would no doubt be questions raised with you coming back after six years of being AWOL.
-I'll have to get creative when I submit your enlistment papers.
+Submitting your re-enlistment papers will require a degree of creativity.
 For your protection, I'll classify your real name and your serial number, but you'll need to choose a new code-name for yourself."

-Preacher put the pad on the cot.
-He walked over to his duffle bag and pulled out a small drawstring.
-He then came over and put the contents of the purse in Hawks hand.
+Preacher discarded the pad, walked over to his duffle bag and retrieved the small drawstring therein.
+Hawk approached, and he poured the contents of the purse into the elder soldier's hand.

 A smile came across Hawk's face when he unfolded his palm.
 He stared at the dice in his hand; two single pips stared back at him.